yuanshunning/pickit-docs/docs/installation/connecting-the-cables.rst

 (CBL-CAT6-GRAY-5 / CBL-CAT6-BLACK-5).

 A connection with a computer is only required during setup and configuration.
-When Pick-it is in running mode a connection with a computer is not required.
+When Pick-it is in robot mode a connection with a computer is not required.

 Both connections can be active at the same time and work independently